Kazii78/Kazii-Smart-Bats/README.md

 with each bite they will give a poison effect, this poison lasts for four seconds, being level three poison.

-Bats have the ability to swarm you, they will bite and poison you.
+Bats have the ability to swarm you in a group, and they will bite and poison you at it.

 ### 🪶 Fears
 - End Crystals